-Homosexuality was a crime in China until 1997.
-It was considered as a mental illness until 2001.
-Being gay is still stigmatized in China today.
+Homosexuality was a crime in China until 1997, and was considered as a mental illness until 2001.
+Being gay is still stigmatized in much of China today.

 Zhang Beichuan estimates that China has twenty million gay men, and about eighty percent of them are married to or will marry women.
 There are concerns about HIV positive married gay men transmitting the virus to their wives, and then having it spread into the heterosexual community.

 Wang Xiaodong is the founder of Chengdu Tongle, a nonprofit that provides HIV testing and care to the gay community.
-He’s not that worried about the straight world: “a gay man’s sex activity with his wife is kinda not that frequent.
+He’s not that worried about the straight world: “a gay man’s sex activity with his wife is not that frequent.
 Especially after they have children, they have even less sex, because a straight marriage is just a cover for him.”

-Zhang said the HIV infection rate in the gay community might be overestimated.
-“For example, if China has 10 million sexually active men who have sex with men, and 5% of them are HIV positive, we will have 500,000 HIV positive MSM.
+Zhang said the HIV infection rates in the gay community might be overestimated.
+“For example, if China has 10 million sexually active men who have sex with men, and 5 percent of them are HIV positive, we will have 500,000 HIV positive MSM (men having sex with men).
 That is to say every year there are 100,000 MSM who have HIV outbreak.
 But every year we only have 300,000 to 400,000 HIV outbreak in the whole country overall.
-Here’s a statistics discrepancy.”
+There’s a statistics discrepancy.”

 Dr. Li Hui, said it’s time to focus on the HIV prevention in the general population before it’s too late.

 In the end, HIV drugs are free in China, provided by the Chinese government.
 The CDC is relying on nonprofits to reach out to the gay community.
-However, NGOs are having a hard time to register and have a legal status.
+However, NGOs are having a difficult time to register and have a legal status.